Sydney-Informatics-Hub/hello-nextflow/docs/session1/01_helloworld.md

 # Hello World!

-A **"Hello, World!"** is a minimalist example that is meant to demonstrate the basic syntax and structure of a programming language or software framework.
-The example typically consists of printing the phrase "Hello World!" to the output, such as the console or terminal, or writing it to a file.
+A **'Hello, World!'** is a minimalist example that is meant to demonstrate the basic syntax and structure of a programming language or software framework.
+The example typically consists of printing the phrase 'Hello World!' to the output, such as the console or terminal, or writing it to a file.

 Let's demonstrate this with simple commands that you can run directly in the terminal.